amitgoswami1027/AmitGoswamiNotes/Behavioural_Interviews.md

 * A psychologically safe culture leaves room for an employee to take calculated risks without being attacked in a way that will damage self-esteem, diminish their confidence in their abilities, or make the individual feel like their input is not welcome.
 * Psychological safety is a state of mind that believes one will not be punished for speaking up about concerns or mistakes.
 It is a topic that should never be overlooked in the workplace because it dramatically affects employees’ mental and emotional health.

+## WORK LIFE BALANCE
+Employees see themselves as two different entities.
+* Their work personality is hardworking, with deadlines to meet, meetings to attend, and much more.
+* They are also a people person in their personal lives–taking the kids to school, spending time with their spouse, and meeting friends for drinks.

+I used to believe in the notion of work-life balance until I realized how miserable it made me feel and how much I struggled to create a balance that kept tumbling till it left me in a deep pool of frustration, anger, and resentment.
+The first thing to always keep in mind is that we all have one experience.
+I always say there is no separation between your work life and your personal life.
+We must learn how to attune the different parts of the body together to create a balance.
+Our body parts work together to assist us in carrying out various functions.
+If suddenly our hands were to start operating independently without control, I’m pretty sure it would cause quite a shock.
+It’s why we don’t separate our bodies into parts.
+To start my day with the right mindset, I adopted new rituals.
+I never snooze the alarm; snoozing the alarm meant breaking the promise I made to myself.
+Also, to clarify my thoughts, I don’t check my phone first thing in the morning.
+It wasn’t long before I was convinced that the concept of work-life balance is a hoax and that both sides of life are nothing but a poorly made-up idea deeply rooted in stressing you both emotionally and physically.

 ## Learning and efficient performance
 * Organizations must indeed focus on performance.
 However, the challenge is ensuring a balance between learning and efficient performance from employees.
 <img width="577" alt="image" src="https://user-images.githubusercontent.com/13011167/151919154-1a11b1f8-8026-4983-b834-e84f1b823e7c.png">